0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Create and Deploy QRC20 Token.md

 ```

 - `await qrc.waitForDeployment()` waits for the contract deployment to complete.
-- `await qrc.getAddress()` retrieves the address of the deployed QRC20 token contract.
+- `await qrc.getAddress()` retrieves the address of the deployed `QRC20` token contract.
-- The line `console.log("QRC20 deployed to:", qrc20Address);` logs the address of the deployed QRC20 token to the console.
+- The line `console.log("QRC20 deployed to:", qrc20Address);` logs the address of the deployed `QRC20` token to the console.

+Outside of the `main` function, at the end of deployment file, we call the function to start the script and deploy the `QRC20` token.

 ```
 main();
 ```

-- The `main()` function is called, starting the script and deploying the QRC20 token.

 ### Complete code

-The complete code of `1_deploy_token.js` is below:
+The complete code of `1_deploy_token.js` looks like this (You can also view this in the Hardhat project):

 ```
 // Import necessary modules